eduraices/react-nb-spring-mongo-starter/README.md

 * database-mongo: Another container will be setup to start a MongoDB container, where to save your model.
 * backend-spring: Last, another container will be created to test the Spring built application, found in 'target/app-SNAPSHOT.jar'.

-### Workflow
+### Management

 Once your environment will be installed and setup, you will be able to manage any of these containers by executing the command 'docker-compose exec' from the same folder level, in example: ´´´ docker-compose exec frontend-react bash ´´´.
 Then you will access by shell, so you could still execute 'npm install' or other command to extend or to manage 'React' and 'Node', with other libraries, such as 'Theme-ui', 'React-router-dom', 'i18next', or other...

-### Testing
+### Coding

+* Frontend can be coded and compiled from ./src folder
+* Backend can be coded and build from ./java-src folder.

 Backend API can be tested visually from the address 'http://localhost:8080' (from you could fetch data responses), while your app to develop in React.js will be served in the address 'http://localhost:3000'.

 ### Tomcat server reads from Built 'backend-spring/target/app.jar

 You have two option there.
-By default, the app.jar is served by the container named 'backend-spring'.
+By default, the file 'app.jar' is served by the container named 'backend-spring'.
 This container gets the target 'file.jar' built from the NetBeans project included.
-But if you'll want to use your own Tomcat dev server (maybe from your IDE, most recommendable while developing) you could disable this container typing 'docker-compose stop backend-spring' in shell (or editing the file 'docker-compose', to change the ports exposed, or to delete the lines related to this container).
+But if you'll want to use your own Tomcat dev server (maybe from your IDE, most recommendable option while developing) you could disable this container typing 'docker-compose stop backend-spring' in shell (or editing the file 'docker-compose', to change the ports exposed, or to delete or comment the lines related to this container).